Tips for Preventing Atrial Fibrillation

 Tips for Atrial Fibrillation Prevention and Reversal

 Can a person prevent or reverse Afib?
 Absolutely.
-It is important for anyone to try to avert this condition, a disease that leads to strokes.
+Anyone needs to try to avert this condition, a disease that leads to strokes.
 We can treat Afib with medications that are commonly called ‘blood-thinners’, and this helps prevent an occurrence.
 Even a baby aspirin would suffice with a patient with no additional risk factors.
-Medications can regulate the heart rhythm and there are even procedures that can potentially fix AFib, such as a catheter ablation.
+Medications can regulate the heart rhythm, and there are even procedures that can potentially fix AFib, such as a catheter ablation.

 However, going about it the natural way is best for a patient with Afib as well as anyone at risk for a stroke.
-There are some life changes that can certainly assist in atrial fibrillation prevention for you or your loved one.
+Some life changes can certainly assist in atrial fibrillation prevention for you or your loved one.

 Stop Smoking